Harry Chauvel: Anzac Mounted Division

 Chauvel assumed command of the newly formed Anzac Mounted Division on 16 March 1916, the day after it relieved the 1st Division on the Suez Canal defences.
 Chauvel was again mentioned in despatches for his part in the defence of the Canal.
-His division was committed to No. 3 Section of the Suez Canal Defences, the northern part of the Canal, under Major General H. A. Lawrence.
+His division was committed to No. 3 Section of the Suez Canal Defences, the northern part of the Canal, under Major General Herbert Lawrence.
 Arrangements were far from ideal.
 The mounted troops were parcelled out so that only two brigades of the Anzac Mounted Division remained under Chauvel's command.
-The 3rd Light Horse Brigade had been placed under No. 2 Section by General Sir Archibald Murray GHQ Egyptian Expeditionary Force (EEF).
+The 3rd Light Horse Brigade had been placed under No. 2 Section by General Sir Archibald Murray GOC Egyptian Expeditionary Force (EEF).
 Lawrence was too far away to control the battle, especially once the telephone lines were cut.
 Murray, in Ismailia, was even further back.

 For the Battle of Romani, Chauvel chose his ground carefully, reconnoitring it from the ground and the air, and selecting both forward and fall back positions.
 His luck held; the German commander – Friedrich Kreß von Kressenstein – selected the same position as the forming up area for his attack in August 1916.
 Under great pressure, Chauvel maintained his position until Brigadier-General Edward Chaytor's New Zealand Mounted Rifles Brigade arrived after being released by Lawrence.
 The counter-attack that Chauvel had been calling for all day did not materialise until dusk.
 At Katia and again at Bir el Abd, Chauvel attempted to sweep around the Turkish flank but wound up making frontal attacks on the Turkish rearguard and was beaten off by determined counter-attacks and artillery fire against the 3rd Light Horse Brigade.
 Despite killing 1,250 Turks and taking over 4,000 prisoners, Chauvel was criticised for his failure to rout and destroy the Turks.
 However, for the Australian and New Zealand horsemen, who suffered over 900 of the 1,130 British casualties, it was a clear-cut victory, their first decisive win and the turning point of the campaign.
 Later, Chauvel realised that Romani was the first decisive British victory of the war outside West Africa Campaign.

 In his report to the War Office on the battle, Murray passed lightly over the part played by the Anzac Mounted Division.
 The majority of awards for the Battle of Romani went to British troops, including a generous number to officers of Murray's staff.
 Lawrence was made a Knight Commander of the Order of the Bath, but Chauvel, having already been made a Companion of the Order of St Michael and St George for South Africa and Companion of the Order of the Bath for Gallipoli, was recommended for a lesser award, which he refused.
 In view of this, Murray decided that Chauvel should receive no award at all, and he was merely mentioned in despatches.